Cambodia

 Housing Arrangements

-PDS at the U.S. Embassy in Cambodia will work with the host institutions to provide information on housing.
+PDS at the U.S. Embassy in Cambodia may assist in providing housing information in the host cities.
+ETAs are strongly encouraged to work with their host institution to learn about the city and housing options/availability prior to their arrival in Cambodia.
 Housing situations will vary from one location to another but will meet the basic needs.
 Air-conditioning and refrigerators may be available.
 In most places, there are no modern grocery stores, gym, or modern medical facilities.
 Driving motorbikes in Cambodia is extremely dangerous and therefore not recommended.